questdb/kafka-questdb-connector/readme.md

 | John                        | Doe                        | 30                  | Main Street                      | New York                       |

 ## Designated Timestamps
 The connector supports designated timestamps.
-If the message contains a field with a timestamp, the connector can use it as a timestamp for the row.
+If a message contains a field with a timestamp, the connector can use it as a timestamp for the row.
 The field name must be configured using `timestamp.field.name` option.
-The field must either a simple number or a timestamp.
-When it's a simple number, the connector will interpret it as a Unix timestamp in milliseconds.
+The field must either a plain integer or being labelled as a timestamp in a message schema.
+When it's a plain integer, the connector will autodetect its units.
+This works for timestamps after 4/26/1970, 5:46:40 PM.
+The units can be also configured explicitly using `timestamp.units` option.
+Supported configuration values are `nanos`, `micros`, `millis` and `auto`.

 ## QuestDB Symbol Type
 QuestDB supports a special type called [Symbol](https://questdb.io/docs/concept/symbol/).
 This connector never creates a column with a type `SYMBOL`.
 Instead, it creates a column with a type `STRING`.
 If you want to use `SYMBOL` type, you can pre-create a table in QuestDB and use it as a target table.